Norwalk City School District: League Elementary School (4th Grade)

 League Elementary is located at 16 League Street and serves students in 4th grade.

 The original League Street School was built around 1872 and demolished in 1912-1913.

 Main Street Intermediate School (5th & 6th Grade)

 Main Street Intermediate is located at 80 E. Main Street and serves students in 5th and 6th grade.
 This school once was the high school, but became the intermediate school when the new high school was finished being built in 2001.

 Norwalk Middle School (7th & 8th Grade)

 Norwalk Middle School is located at 64 Christie Avenue and serves students in 7th and 8th grade.

 Norwalk High School (9th-12th Grade)

 Norwalk High School is located at 350 Shady Lane and serves students in grades 9-12.

 Norwalk High has been accredited with North Central Association since 1912 and is also a member of the Sandusky Bay Conference (SBC) for athletic competition.
+The current building opened for the 2001-2002 school year.